-Soon I will be back on the rails for my first train trip in months.
+Soon I will return on the rails for my first train trip in months.
 I have been taking some train trips, but they were to Milwaukee or Chicago.
-If you have been following me on the socials, you can probably guess my destination.
+You can probably guess my destination if you have followed me on social media.
 Yup, I am going back to Nebraska.

 Why Nebraska, again?

-My sister et al. moved to Nebraska a few months ago, and I have to admit, I like the area more than I anticipated.
-They are coming back to Wisconsin for a visit, and I am helping to drive back.
+My sister et al. moved to Nebraska a few months ago, and I must admit, I like the area more than I anticipated.
+They are returning to Wisconsin for a visit, and I am helping to drive “home.”
 But that is not without chilling out there for a while.
-If you follow on Instagram, you probably know I am going to the zoo again, and if Little Mack want, we can ride on the carousel again; maybe this time we will ride the tiger if she is brave enough, If she isn’t ready we can ride on the bench, and that is cool.
+If you follow me on Instagram, you probably know I am going to the zoo again, and if Little Mack wants, we can ride on the carousel again; maybe this time, we will ride the tiger if she is brave enough; if she isn’t ready, we can ride on the bench, and that is cool.

 Why I can’t wait

 I am looking forward to this trip for a few reasons.
-The first reason is, I haven’t made a solo trip in a while, and I miss that.
+The first reason is that I haven’t made a solo trip yet, and I miss that.
 The past few journeys to my sister’s included transporting one or both of my parents.
 Don’t get me wrong; I love helping family and my folks, but I miss solo trips.
-The second reason is, I am not driving out there, and I can enjoy the journey.
-Well, I am driving back with my sister and family (Abby too), but I still a long-awaited solo train trip out there.
+The second reason is that I am not driving out there and can enjoy the journey.
+I am one of the drivers for returning with my sister and family (Abby, too), but I still have a long-awaited solo train trip.

-Taking the train is a nice change to driving.
+Taking the train is a nice change from driving.
 The drive is not bad, although the stretch of Illinois seems to take forever.
-Very few waysides and many of the gas stations are not that close to the road.
+Very few waysides and many gas stations are not that close to the road.

-The best part about the drive out to Nembraks is the Iowa section of I-80 for it has many convent waysides and several easy on and off places to fill up with gas and a snack.
+The best part about the drive out to Nembraks is the Iowa section of I-80, for it has many convent waysides and several accessible on-and-off places to fill up with gas and a snack.

 Getting to Nebraska